johanna-qq/online-corpus-editor/README.md

     $ ./start-server

-Pass `-h`/`--help` as an argument to see the other options available.
+Pass `-h` or `--help` as an argument to see the other options available.

 ## Usage (Client)